hedhyw/Vietnamese-Notes/README.md

 ### Content

 - The content is located in [content/posts](content/posts).
-- Awesome resources placed in [content/posts/0-resources.md](content/posts/0-resources.md).
+- Awesome resources are placed in [content/posts/0-resources.md](content/posts/0-resources.md).